On this page:

 Experience matters

-Types of weddings: Ensure they have experience with weddings similar to yours, whether it’s an intimate elopement, a large cultural wedding, or a destination wedding.
+Types of weddings: When choosing a wedding planner, make sure they have experience with weddings similar to yours, whether it’s a small elopement, a large cultural affair, or a luxurious destination wedding.

 Read reviews and testimonials

-Online reviews: Check reviews on wedding websites, social media, and Google.
-Look for comments about the photographer’s reliability, professionalism, and the quality of their work.
+Online reviews: Reviews can be found on wedding sites, social media, and Google.
+Look for reviews that mention the photographer’s professionalism, dependability, and quality of work.

 Evaluate packages and pricing